 Alnwood at St. Nicholas’ Hospital (forensic mental health)

-A forensic mental health clinical setting with 7 commissioned beds for 12-18 year olds with mental health needs and 7 for those with an additional learning disability.
+A mental health clinical setting for 12-18 year olds with mental health needs or an additional learning disability.

 Ferndene Hospital at Prudhoe (mental health)

-A 40 bed purpose built £27 million inpatient centre which provides inpatient assessment and treatment for 12 to 18 year olds with complex health, behavioural and emotional needs including those with a learning disability.
+A purpose built inpatient centre which provides assessment and treatment for 12 to 18 year olds with complex health, behavioural and emotional needs including those with a learning disability.